pablogonzalezginestet/stackBagg/README.md

 without competing risk.

 **stackBagg** provides the files to reproduce the simulation studies and the real data application in the forthcoming paper:
 * Gonzalez Ginestet, P. et al. (2019).
-"Stacked IPCW bagging: a case study in the HIV care registry".
+"Stacked IPCW Bagging: a case study in the HIV care registry".

 ![](figure/boxplot_sim1_coxph_stack.png)